 The bank that pulled your credit report should be able to tell you which credit reporting agency they used to obtain your credit report.
 Some banks pull credit information from all three agencies and compile a combined report, which is sometimes referred to as a "tri-merge" report.
 However, they should still be able to tell you which of the three credit reporting agencies reported that particular account.

 If you do find that there is a collection account appearing on one of your credit reports with an outstanding balance, you will likely have to pay that balance before the bank will approve you for your mortgage loan.
-Once paid, the account will be updated to show that it has been paid in full.
+Once paid, the account will be updated to show that it has been paid in full, or may be removed from your credit report by the collection agency.
 Collection accounts remain on the credit report for seven years from the original delinquency date of the original debt.

 Your credit report should show the original creditor and the new collection account.
 It may also show "transferred too" and the name of the collection agency with the original debt, and the collection account may show "transferred from" and the name of the original creditor.